Azure/communication-ui-library/samples/ComponentExamples/README.md

 # UI Library Component and Binding Examples

-This folder contains several mini examples of ACS UI Library component and binding.
+This folder contains several small examples of ACS UI Library component and binding.

 ## When should I use component instead of composite